zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/menu.md

 # Menu HtmlHelper Overview

-The Menu HtmlHelper extension is a server-side wrapper for the [Kendo UI Menu](http://demos.telerik.com/aspnet-mvc/menu/index).
+The Menu HtmlHelper extension is a server-side wrapper for the [Kendo UI Menu](http://demos.telerik.com/kendo-ui/menu/index).

-The [Kendo UI Menu widget](http://docs.telerik.com/kendo-ui/controls/navigation/menu/overview) displays hierarchical data as a multi-level menu.
+It enables you to configure the Kendo UI Menu widget from server-side code.The [Menu](http://docs.telerik.com/kendo-ui/controls/navigation/menu/overview) displays hierarchical data as a multi-level menu.
 It provides rich styling for unordered lists of items, and can be used for both navigation and executing JavaScript commands.
-Items can be defined and initialized from HTML, or through the configuration options.
-[Kendo UI Menu API](http://docs.telerik.com/kendo-ui/api/javascript/ui/menu) can be used to add and remove items.

-For more information on the HtmlHelper, refer to the article on the [Menu HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/menu/overview).
+For more information on the HtmlHelper, refer to the article on the [Menu HtmlHelper for ASP.NET MVC](http://demos.telerik.com/aspnet-mvc/menu/index).

 ## Basic Usage